Immigration Strategies for Employers

 Non-immigrant Employment-based Visas (Temporary Stay in U.S.)

-Some of the non-immigrant work visas with which we can assist you include:
+Some of the non-immigrant work visas with which we can assist employers include:

 - Specialty occupations: H-1B